 What were the first steps?

-At first the team met in Oxford so that Ted Koterwas (Lead for the Web and Mobile Applications team who built the tool), could obtain a list of the requirements needed to start building the tool.
-As the development phase was in process, the remainder of the VESPa team started working on the datasets.
-We already had data for Ecology from Jocelyne Hughes and Thomas Hesselberg, and Roger Bailey had also provided us with WHO’s Malaria data for the Medical Sciences dataset.
-Danny Dorling provided us with the data for the Geography dataset, and Ben Lowe offered us archaeological data from his dig in Mondragone, Italy.
-We also sourced the Earth Sciences dataset online from the British Geology Society.
+At first the team met in Oxford so that Ted Koterwas (Lead for the Web and Mobile Applications team who built the tool), could obtain a list of the requirements needed to start building the application.
+As the development phase was in process, Lucy Talents created the base of the datasets which was used as a template.
+Jocelyne Hughes and Thomas Hesselberg merged their Ecology datasets and Roger Bailey sourced the WHO Malaria data for the Medical Sciences dataset.
+Danny Dorling provided his Geography online reports, and Ben Lowe kindly offered us archaeological data from his dig in Mondragone, Italy.
+Finally, we sourced the Earth Sciences dataset online from the British Geology Society.

 What were your challenges and successes as a project manager?